jman717/log4js-tagline/README.md

 * action - displays action name
 * stopwatch - displays time elapsed for a particular tag.
 * counter - displays counts applied to a tag.
-* error - displays an error from a try/catch blcok applied to a tag.
+* error - displays an error from a try/catch block applied to a tag.

 Installation
 ---------